mariloutb/Bulk-Operations/docs2/pages/documentations/options-log.md

 ```

 ## UseLogDump
-Allow you to log in a string (LogDump) event happening in your database.
+Allows you to log in a string (LogDump) an event happening in your database.

 ### Example
 ```csharp